 I have heard of men and women who have bipolar disorder, who get divorced and blame the other person for the problems.
 It is not uncommon.
 What is so sad is that this guy, who seems like a sweetheart is suffering so much.
 I’m not saying he was perfect (then again who is perfect in a marriage?) but to me, her reasons—solely based on these emails, of course, do not seem justified.

 Regarding him wishing he could be indifferent, a person can’t “take steps to become indifferent.”
-Indifferent means you just don’t care, and that is out of our control.
+Indifferent means you just don’t care.
 Most people who say, “I don’t care” anymore, really do care or they wouldn’t even say it.
-You will know when or if you feel indifferent and it is something that will either happen for you or it won’t.
-You have no control.
+You will know when or if you feel indifferent.

 So, how do you stop loving someone?
 Here are 7 things that might help:

 1. He is wise to let himself grieve the loss.

 This is natural and takes time.
 It’s OK to cry.
 But in addition to being sad and depressed, I would actually like him to be a little more angry.
 He seems a bit too amicable.
 Not that fighting and bitterness are good, but how can he not feel angry at her for ending what was probably a pretty good marriage, and by the way one that had 4 children?
 Experiencing anger is healthy, if you make sure it doesn’t impact your children.